glytching/dragoman/readme.md

 Where:

 * `<host>` is the host on which the server is running
 * `<port>` is defined by the `http.port` value in [application.properties](src/main/resources/application.properties).
 By default, this is `31000` but if the server is running in embedded mode then this port will be assigned from the free port range.
-To see what port has been assigned look for a log message like this:

-> o.g.dragoman.web.WebServerVerticle|Starting HTTP server on port: ...
+To see what port has been assigned look for a log message like this: `o.g.dragoman.web.WebServerVerticle|Starting HTTP server on port: ...`.
+Note: when running in `embedded` mode the startup routine will attempt to launch a browser on the dynamically assigned HTTP port so you shouldn't have to trawl the logs for the HTTP port.
 ###### Browser Compatibility

 The web app has been tested and verified for the following browsers: